 Like Banana Bread, peanut butter cookies have always been one of my go-to late-night recipes when I am feeling the need to bake.
 I almost always have all of the ingredients on hand and they are SO easy to make.
 I was feeling adventurous this go around and decided to take a spin off my classic peanut butter cookie recipe and incorporate oats for a unique flavor with a nice chewy texture.

 I've been in such a tailspin trying to master the art of good lighting while making time for my “real” work during the day.
 I made these cookies in the very late afternoon and only had enough time to get the dough balls photographed in semi-decent lighting before that perfect ray of light was suddenly behind the trees.

 As I'm sure many food bloggers know, this is a challenge.
+Anyone else who spends any sort of time on food photography knows what I am talking about!
 How do you make your photos look good when more often than not you are cooking after hours when the sun don't shine?
 Kitchen lighting straight-up sucks and flash photos are a no-no. I've found myself having to get my ingredients prepped the night before so that I can do some of my cooking mid-day, or, taking another go at photos the day after cooking.

 My fiance just built me a homemade light-box which I used last night for the first time on another recipe, and I am VERY excited for the photo potential.

 Anyway, back to the food.
 It's totally possible to make these even more oatmeal-like, by adding another 1/4 – 1/2 cup of oats, but that's entirely based on your personal preference.
 I only used 3/4 cup for this recipe.

 I used crunchy peanut butter because, well, I like a crunch… but creamy peanut butter would also be fine with the same measurements.
 Be sure to use softened butter, as this is the key to the correct dough consistency.
 If you don't soften, it'll feel crumbly.